Several University of Lynchburg alumni are among the best school teachers in Central Virginia, according to Lynchburg Living Magazine.

 In addition to the Top 10, Melissa Sales Ferguson ’99, ’05 MEd, who teaches at Sheffield Elementary School, and Mary Rush Bailey ’03 MEd, of Rustburg High School were listed among the top 25 teachers in the region.

 The March/April issue of Lynchburg Living focuses entirely on education.
 Printed copies can be picked up from magazine stands at various stores and restaurants across the region.
 The Top Teachers list can be read online here.
-The magazine also includes an article about Lynchburg College’s strategic plan, Vision 2020, and the upcoming transition to the University of Lynchburg name.
+The magazine also includes an article about University of Lynchburg’s strategic plan, Vision 2020, and the upcoming transition to the University of Lynchburg name.